 August has been a key transition month for local government utilities in North Carolina as EO 124/142 (which prohibited disconnections due to non-payment for residential utility accounts) has expired, payment plans are required to be in place, and Governor Cooper just announced $175 million in relief money, including $122 million for assistance in paying rent and utility bills.
 We’ve put together an impact assessment to get a better view of how these funds will help NC water and wastewater utilities.

 How are water and wastewater utilities across the state faring under COVID-19 conditions?
-We’ve been keeping track here at the EFC and though the circumstances are constantly changing, we’ve been able to assess some of the impacts of COVID-19 on utilities during the last five months.
+We’ve been keeping track here at the EFC and though the circumstances are constantly changing, we’ve been able to create an impact assessment of COVID-19 on utilities during the last five months.

 We have just released a report funded by Division of Water Infrastructure in the Department of Environmental Quality, outlining results from a poll, analysis of the EO 124/142 data that utilities reported to the North Carolina Utilities Commission (NCUC) for the full April through July period that covered the statewide moratorium, stories of individual utilities (blog post coming soon), and an overview of our financial resiliency tool.

 For now, let’s focus on the data that were reported by utilities, as mandated by Governor Cooper’s EO 124/142 and collected by the NCUC in the last 4 months.
 These data points give us a snapshot of what is going on across the state, though only 182 water and wastewater utilities reported for all months (April-July), and a total of 347 reported at least once during the four month period.
 Among the active local government utilities, 58% reported their data at least once, with the response rate increasing as the size of utility increased.
 Although limited by response, the data give us some idea of total number of reported arrears, accounts past due, accounts eligible for disconnection, and total late fees that were not charged to the customers during the moratorium.